 RTD Type 2 (SLC52A2 mutations):

 Of 100 individuals with RTD Type 2 in the Cure RTD registry and/or published literature, only 31% had hearing loss as the first symptom, which was found in combination with other common symptoms, such as gait ataxia, optic nerve atrophy or upper limb weakness.
 Only 7% of individuals with RTD Type 2 reported hearing loss alone as the first symptom.

 With RTD Type 2, hearing loss may not be apparent until months to years after the first clinical symptom of RTD with an average 1.7 years (+/- 3.7 years, range 0 to 22 years) between the first symptom of RTD and the reported hearing loss.
-In untreated individuals less than 6 years of age, hearing loss most often progressed rapidly resulting in severe to profound loss within two years of onset and reliance on lip reading or signing for communication.
+In untreated individuals less than 6 years of age, hearing loss most often progressed rapidly resulting in severe to profound loss within a few years of onset and reliance on lip reading or signing for communication.
 In some mild cases of RTD Type 2, often presenting after the age of 8 years of age, hearing loss can progress slowly over many years or even decades.

 RTD Type 3 (SLC52A3 mutations) – Presenting under 3 years of age